Vim Notes

 Editing Tables

-. vim infers where empty slots for the table would be, word movements move you across the empty fields.
+If you have a table that is separates by some white space, you can do set virtualedit=all. vim infers where empty slots for the table would be, word movements move you across the empty fields.